-A travel course that allows students to engage with artworks, learn about exhibition and museum culture, and visit artist studios in the major artistic centers of the United States.
+A travel course that allows students to engage with artworks, learn about the exhibition and museum culture, and visit artist studios in the major artistic centers of the United States.
 The seminar portion of this class will include readings, discussions, and research presentations on special topics related to the travel itinerary.
+Repeatable for credit.

-Prerequisites: ART 101, or 201, or 230, or 308, and permission of instructor.
+ART 101, or 201, or 230, or 308, and permission of instructor.